turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 We have covered the content in the introduction and related work, and finally we come to the heart of the paper - the description of our idea.
 Simon's advice here is simple yet powerful: **don't recapitulate your entire journey for your readers**.

 When we begin our research, the path forward may be unclear, and we may encounter many obstacles along the way.
 If you are anything like me, you might be tempted to subject your readers to a similar experience.

-We _could_ take our readers by the hand and lead them through the twists and turns of the research maze so that they might appreciate how clever we are to have emerged on the other side.
+We _can_ take our readers by the hand and lead them through the twists and turns of the research maze so that they might appreciate how clever we are to have emerged on the other side.
 But this is orthogonal to our true purpose, which is to communicate our idea.
 The journey may be interesting, but we should only include those aspects that are directly relevant to the end result.
 Save the gory details for a blog post or another alternative medium.

 This highlights an even more fundamental principle that might not occur to novice researchers (and may be forgotten by those with more experience): **scientific research is not about you**.
 It is about innovating, advancing the state-of-the-art, and moving this entire human experiment forward (if only by an inch).

 Don't get me wrong, I want to see my name on the authors line as much as the next guy (especially in that hallowed first position).
 This can be a powerful motivator when working through some of the more difficult parts of the research process, but we must not allow this motivation to bleed through into the content of the paper itself.
 In doing so, we keep the focus where it belongs: the communication of our idea to the broader research community.

 ### 7. Listen to Your Readers